wayne05IM/111-01_Web-Programming/hw3/README.md

 # Web Programming HW#3
-Please download the whole folder of hw3 including some react files to the same path so that the images used in the html file can be displayed correctly.
+Please download the whole folder of hw3 including some react files to the same path so that the .js files works correctly.
 Thank You!